AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2019-08-12-hard-links-vs-soft-links.md

 Keep an eye on that `1`—it'll change as we begin experimenting with soft links and hard links.

+{% aside %}
-> **Fun fact 1**: Have you ever heard that "deleting" a file in the traditional sense doesn't imply that the data is irretrievably lost?
+  Have you ever heard that "deleting" a file in the traditional sense doesn't imply that the data is irretrievably lost?
 It's true!
 In technical terms, a file is considered to have been *truly* deleted when its link count reaches zero.
 At that point, the space the file occupied is marked as writeable.
 But until that data is overwritten, computer forensic specialists could potentially recover its contents.
 To really delete a file, you'd need to [write over it with zeroes](https://www.lifewire.com/what-is-the-write-zero-method-2626052).
+{% endaside %}

+{% aside %}
-> **Fun fact 2**: Directories themselves are special kinds of files—a sort of catalog of files.
+  Directories themselves are special kinds of files—a sort of catalog of files.
 As it turns out, the starting link count for a new directory is actually `2`, not `1`.
 This is because **`.`** (which you can observe using `ls -a`) is a reference to the current directory.
 Thus, there are two references to every new directory: The directory name itself, and then the link **`.`** within that directory.
 Confused?
 [Take a look at this answer](https://Unix.stackexchange.com/a/101516/311005).
+{% endaside %}

 ## 1. What Are Symbolic Links?